 When it comes to mattresses, the toughest people to please are couples!
 Why?
-Because you can two totally different preferences and yet you're trying to sleep on just one mattress!
+Because you can have two different preferences, yet you’re trying to sleep on just one mattress!

-If two beds isn't a great solution for you, some mattresses like Helix come with different levels of firmness on each side of a single bed to accommodate two people.
-Overall we have found Helix to be lower quality construction for the price so it's not a top pick if you're picky.
+If two beds aren’t a great solution for you, some mattresses like Helix have different firmness levels on each side of a single bed to accommodate two people.
+Overall we have found Helix to be lower quality construction for the price, so it’s not a top pick if you’re picky.

 Two Mattresses, One Bed

 Just like your relationship, two people can be as one!
 How do you address the problem of vastly different preferences in mattresses?
-Get totally different beds for each person.
-They have to be the same size and thickness but they can be totally different brands.
+Get different beds for each person.
+They have to be the same size and thickness, but they can be totally different brands.

 For example, one person may want a cushy memory foam bed.
 They could get a mattress like the AZUL from BedinaBox or a Sweetnight mattress.
-The other person has a bad back, gets too warm and wants a totally different kind of temperature neutral mattress.
+The other person has a bad back, gets too warm, and wants a different kind of temperature-neutral mattress.
 They may choose a Purple mattress (which comes in 4 different height options).

-Both the AZUL and Purple are higher end mattresses that come in a box and are 11 inches thick.
-Neither is a pillow top so they would work together.
-If one person doesn't like the bed they ordered they can return it for a full refund and try another brand until they find the perfect mattress for them.
+Both the AZUL and Purple are higher-end mattresses that come in a box and are 11 inches thick.
+Neither is a pillow top so that they would work together.
+If one person doesn’t like the bed they ordered, they can return it for a full refund and try another brand until they find the perfect mattress for them.

 Instead of getting separate bedrooms or one person sleeping on the couch to get good sleep, consider getting a split king.
-Instead of getting one mattress like you do with a regular king, you get a box with two mattresses in it – two twin size mattresses.
+Instead of getting one mattress as you do with a regular king, you get a box with two mattresses in it – two twin-size mattresses.

-That way you can each have your own mattress.
+That way, you can each have your own mattress.
 Even different brands.
-We've talked to couples who've done that and it's worked perfectly – just be sure to get a platform or base that can hold both.
+We’ve talked to couples who’ve done that, and it’s worked perfectly – be sure to get a platform or base that can hold both.